-In Thailand though, Thai girls see many female foreign tourists and they’re flabbergasted to see how many of them walk around major cities braless.
-Often they’re also ‘big girls’ and Thai women find this shocking.
+In Thailand though, Thai girls see many female foreign tourists and are flabbergasted to see how many of them walk around major cities braless.
+Often they are also ‘big girls’ and Thai women find this shocking.

 I explained about the sexual freedom of the West, even mentioning the ‘burning the bra’ issue of the liberating 1960s.
-They’re still bemused by this though.
-It’s not acceptable in Thai culture and, even understanding the more open West, they still don’t really get it.
+They are still bemused by this though, as going braless is not really acceptable in Thai culture in most circumstances and, even understanding the more open West, they still don’t really get it.

 4. Why do American women go topless on the beach?
 A huge source of fascination for them.
-You would never see a Thai woman topless on a beach, not unless she was a prostitute and had been too ‘Westernized’ by her association with a foreigner.
+It would be rare to see a Thai woman topless on a beach, not unless she was a prostitute and had been too ‘Westernized’ by her association with a foreigner.

-It is also completely unacceptable in Thailand and is against the law, but I’m still surprised by how many Americans and Europeans go topless on Thai beaches.
-It’s offensive to the Thais, but so many Westerners still do it.
+It is also completely unacceptable in Thailand and is against the law, but I am still surprised by how many Americans and Europeans go topless on Thai beaches.
+And yes, it is offensive to the Thais, but so many Westerners still do it.
 Why?

 I told them about the European beaches, where bathing topless is often the norm.
 Young American women who have traveled a bit seem to have copied this fashion.
-Fine if you’re in Europe, but not so fine in Thailand.
+Fine if you are in Europe, but not so fine in Thailand.

 Again, I had to go back to the 1960s and we talked about how women gained their sexual freedom.
 Thai women don’t have that sexual freedom (Thai men definitely do!) and both Thai men and women like it that way.